 Setting the stage

-- Keep perspective: If, for example, one parent is breastfeeding Baby or only one parent knows the trick of how to soothe him when he’s colicky, early bonding can feel unequal, and there isn’t always an easy way to remedy this, besides trying to get in some extra quality time.
+- Keep perspective: If, for example, one parent is breastfeeding Baby or only one parent knows the trick of how to soothe them when they're colicky, early bonding can feel unequal, and there isn’t always an easy way to remedy this, besides trying to get in some extra quality time.
 If something like this comes up, it’s important to keep in mind the fact that Baby is growing every day.
 Breastfeeding, for example, doesn’t last forever.
-Neither does colic, or sleepless nights, or any sense you might have that Baby knows who he is or is not genetically related to.
-In fact, it’ll be years before he has any idea what genes are, and by that time, you’ll have years of first words and loose teeth, stomach bugs and summer vacations bonding you together.
+Neither does colic, or sleepless nights, or any sense you might have that Baby knows who they are or is not genetically related to.
+In fact, it’ll be years before they have any idea what genes are, and by that time, you’ll have years of first words and loose teeth, stomach bugs and summer vacations bonding you together.

 When Baby is in your arms

-In terms of practical bonding tips, Baby isn’t much of a talker yet, so you’ll have to mostly rely on body language, but spending some time skin-to-skin so he gets to smell your skin and feel your heartbeat is a great place to start.
-And making sure that you get the chance to feed him regularly, if possible, will also give Baby a head-start on forming meaningful positive associations with you.
-Eye contact can speed up bonding, too, as can talking and singing to him, which will help familiarize him with your voice – until eventually he is even soothed by it – and also stimulate his brain.
+In terms of practical bonding tips, Baby isn’t much of a talker yet, so you’ll have to mostly rely on body language, but spending some time skin-to-skin so they get to smell your skin and feel your heartbeat is a great place to start.
+And making sure that you get the chance to feed them regularly, if possible, will also give Baby a head-start on forming meaningful positive associations with you.
+Eye contact can speed up bonding, too, as can talking and singing to them, which will help familiarize them with your voice – until eventually they are even soothed by it – and also stimulate their brain.